janikvonrotz/taskfile.build/README.md

 The naming of functions is important.
 There are basically two styles:

-1. Execution + Object
+1. Action + Object
-2. Object + Execution
+2. Object + Action

 The task file function use the first style.
 The name of function starts with the action followed by the object.